Helicone/ai-sdk/examples/README.md

 Example of using multiple AI providers (OpenAI and Anthropic) through Helicone.

 ### tool-calling.ts
-Comprehensive example demonstrating how to use tool calling (function calling) with the Helicone provider.
-Includes:
+Comprehensive example demonstrating how to use tool calling (function calling) with `generateText`.

-- Weather lookup tool
-- Mathematical calculation tool
+Note: `generateText` returns tool call requests but does not execute them automatically.
+For automatic tool execution, see `stream-tool-calling.ts`.

+### stream-tool-calling.ts
+Demonstrates streaming with tool calling using `streamText`.
+Shows how to handle tool calls and results in a streaming context, including processing `fullStream` chunks for text deltas, tool calls, and tool results.
+Includes weather and calculation tools with automatic execution.

+### streamText-tools-properties.ts
+Example showing tool calling with `streamText` and how to access tool properties in the streaming response.
+Useful for debugging and monitoring tool execution in real-time.

+### prompts.ts
+Comprehensive examples of Helicone prompts integration, including:
+- Basic prompt usage with inputs
+- Streaming with prompts
+- Multiple environment configurations (development, staging, production)
+- Prompts combined with tools
+- Regular messages (without prompts) for comparison

+### agent-tools.ts
+Demonstrates using the experimental `Agent` class with Helicone, showing a customer support agent with multiple tools.

-- Tool execution tracking
+Includes detailed step-by-step execution tracking and tool call/result logging.

-- Usage statistics
+### agents-json.ts
+Agent demo using `jsonSchema(...)` helpers to define tool schemas.
+Shows how to structure agent tools using JSON Schema format.

-### agents-json.ts and agents-zod.ts
+### agents-zod.ts
-Agent demos that showcase two ways to define tool schemas:
-- `agents-json.ts` uses `jsonSchema(...)` helpers and a Groq model (`grok-4-fast-non-reasoning`).
-- `agents-zod.ts` uses raw Zod schemas and a different model (`gpt-5-chat-latest`).
+Agent demo using raw Zod schemas to define tool schemas.
+Functionally similar to `agents-json.ts` but demonstrates the Zod schema approach.

-Both examples send the same tool definitions; any behavioral differences stem from model choice or prompt/tool-choice settings (e.g., forcing `toolChoice: { type: 'required' }`).
+Both `agents-json.ts` and `agents-zod.ts` send the same tool definitions; any behavioral differences stem from model choice or prompt/tool-choice settings (e.g., forcing `toolChoice: { type: 'required' }`).

+### validate-ui-messages.ts
+Example demonstrating how to use `validateUIMessages` with Helicone provider, commonly used in API routes.
+Shows how to handle AI SDK v6 UI message format with `parts` array, including:
+- Message validation
+- Conversation history handling
+- Edge cases and different message types
+- Integration with the Agent class

 ## Notes